codepath/android_guides/Configuring-ProGuard.md

 > d2j-dex2jar.bat <.apk file>
 ```

 Running the `dex2jar` file directly on an APK file should convert it to a `.jar` file.
-You can download [JD-GUI](http://jd.benow.ca/) and open this newly created `.jar` file to review the Java class files and use the UI double-check whether certain annotations were removed and whether certain classes were kept in the final compilation.
+You can download [JD-GUI](http://jd.benow.ca/) and open this newly created file to review the Java class files.
+The UI allows you to double-check whether certain annotations were removed and whether certain classes were kept in the final compilation.

 ### References